zoe-pith/pith-site/_posts/2016-02-20-bronx-brewery.md

 published: true
 ---

 An evening of food, light and sound installations, and custom casked beer.
 Celery root soup with citra hops and smoked maple syrup.
 Baby mustard frill with fennel, rhubarb, and grated turmeric.
 Salmon cured in beet juice with golden beet and shiso.
 Beer-braised short ribs.
 Panna cotta with espresso milk stout foam.
-Read about the event [here] (https://thirstynyc.com/pith-pop-up-bronx-brewery-chef-jonah-reider/).
+Read about the event [here](https://thirstynyc.com/pith-pop-up-bronx-brewery-chef-jonah-reider/).